 - Lavender Essential Oil

-Massage – Buy a base oil: coconut, sweet almond, grape seed for example.
+Massage – Buy a base oil: sweet almond or jojoba.
 If you have 20ml of base oil, add half the amount of Essential Oil drops.
-That would make it 10 drops.
-In this case, you will add 10 drops of Lavender.
-Apply the blend over the body, especially chest, shoulders and neck, as required.
+In this case, you will add 5 drops of Lavender, 3 drops of Tea Tree and 2 drops of Eucalyptus.
+Rub the blend over the body, as required.
 Especially effective after a bath.

 Bath – Your skin is the most absorbent part of the body.
 The heat of the bath assists in the absorption.
 There are 2 ways to do this:

-- Diffusing 5 drops (maximum) of Essential oil into a teaspoon of milk.
+- Diffusing 5 drops (maximum) of Essential Oils into a teaspoon of milk.
 Or a cup, if you would like more of a Cleopatra style bath.
-Use 5 drops of Lavender.
+Use 2 drops of Lavender, 2 drops of Tea Tree and 1 drop of Eucalyptus.
 Add Epsom salts.

 - Or simply add 5ml of your massage blend.